mjmorales/inviter/README.md

  When an valid action is done on an invitation, all invitee, inviter, and invited_to models are sent an associated _callback method for response.
  The valid actions are create, accept, declined and reset.
- To view the method name that each action will create use the **Inviter::InvitationCallbacks** class.
+ To view the method name that each action will create use the **Inviter::InvitationCallbacks** module.
- ####Inviter::InvitationCallbacks
- The Inviter::InvitationCallbacks class contains a callback generator for each available valid action.
+ The Inviter::InvitationCallbacks module contains a callback generator for each available valid action.
   ```ruby
   Inviter::InvitationCallbacks.invitation_created_callback
   Inviter::InvitationCallbacks.invitation_accepted_callback